ItsJamesMurray/blog/README.md

 - [x] Rework `Post.vue` styling for `markedPost`
 - [ ] Test on other devices
 - [ ] Create a dynamic sitemap
-- [ ] Implement dynamic rendering for Googlebot
+- [ ] Implement server side rendering
 - [ ] Create a new `BlogRoll` for the general `/blog` page to include month and year
 - [ ] Create `Admin.vue` for an admin section where I can write posts in the web UI.
 - [ ] Add Google Analytics data in a dash available through `Admin.vue`